ebaauw/homebridge-hue/README.md

 ## 4. Groups
 A Hue bridge group is exposed as a HomeKit accessory with `Lightbulb` service and appropriate characteristics, just as a light.
 A group containing only _On/Off plug-in units_ is exposed through a `Switch` service.

-In addition to the characteristics for lights,
+In addition to the characteristics uses for lights, an additional characteristic `AnyOn` is provided.

 ### 4.1 Group Configuration
 By default, homebridge-hue does not expose groups.
 You might want to change this in `config.json` if you want to use Hue group commands from HomeKit scenes.
 As polling the state for group 0 (all lights) requires an additional bridge request, this group can be disabled in `config.json`.
 Note that groups of type `Room` are ignored by default.
 You can change this by in `config.json`.

-## Schedules
+## 5. Schedules
 A Hue bridge schedule is exposed as an additional custom service to the bridge accessory.
 This service contains a single `Enabled` characteristic, mapped to the schedule's `enabled` attribute, which allows you to enable or disable the schedule from HomeKit.
 To make sure Siri won't unintentionally disable a schedule, homebridge-hue uses a custom characteristic, instead of `On` or `Active`.

 By default, homebridge-hue does not expose schedules.
 You might want to change this in `config.json`, to enable or disable schedules from HomeKit.

-## Rules
+## 6. Rules
 A Hue bridge rule is exposed as an additional custom service to the bridge accessory.
 This service contains the follwing custom characteristics:
 - `Enabled`, mapped to the rule's `enabled` attribute, which allows you to enable or disable the rule from HomeKit.
 To make sure Siri won't unintentionally disable a rule, homebridge-hue uses a custom characteristic, instead of `On` or `Active`;
 - `LastUpdated`, mapped to the rule's `lasttriggered` attribute;